helixml/docs/content/helix/private-deployment/runpod.md

   - /docs/runpod
 ---

-Create a runpod pod thusly:
+Create a runpod pod template like this:

 ![](runpod.png)